 A connectome is a complete mapping of all connections, including every individual synapse and gap junction, between all neurons in a model organism's brain.
 In other words, a comprehensive circuit diagram of the brain.
-Current approaches to mapping the connectomes of model organisms employ serial block face scanning electron microscopy (SBF-SEM) and transmission electron microscopy (TEM).
-The only connectome that has been mapped out to date has been from the flatworm, C. elegans, which has only around 300 neurons.
-Candidate future connectomes include the fly, with around 10,000 neurons, and the mouse brain, with 100 million neurons.
+Current approaches to mapping the connectomes of model organisms employ serial block face scanning electron microscopy (SBEM) and serial-section transmission electron microscopy (ssTEM).
+The only connectome that has been mapped out to date has been from the flatworm, C. elegans (shown above; Credit: openworm.org), which has only 302 neurons.
+Candidate future connectomes include the fly, with around 10,000 neurons, and the mouse brain, with 80 - 100 million neurons.

 Next: Mapping the Whole Mouse Brain